gvwilson/sdxpy/src/func/index.md

 3. Create a new [%i "environment" %] from the function's parameter names and the expressions' values.

-4. Call `do` to run the function's action and captures the result.
+4. Call `do` to run the function's action and capture the result.

-5. Discard the environment created in step 3.
+5. Discard the environment created in Step 3.

 6. Return the function's result.